strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/sentry.png"> Sentry

 The Strapi Sentry plugin is used to track Strapi errors with Sentry.
 The Strapi Sentry plugin is available in the in-app Marketplace and the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-sentry).
-With the plugin installed a user can:
+With the plugin installed it is possible to:

 - initialize a Sentry instance when a Strapi application starts,
 - send errors encountered in an application end API to Sentry,